ADolbyB/pygame-ai-checkers/README.md

 ## Notes:

-I needed to install pygame globally with
+If you are using the native python environment on a Linux OS, you will need to install pygame globally with
 ```bash
 sudo pip install pygame
 ```
-in Linux Mint 20.3.